mstrivens/bank_tech/README.md

   * In saving the transaction as a string it hardcoded the information in a string format that didn't allow any further manipulation or interaction
   * I felt it wasn't the responsibility of the transaction class to change the balance of the account.
 In addition my previous approach was based on extracting classes when they weren't neccesary, I found this approach made made my tests redundant regularly and meant i had to change them a lot which goes against the fundamental principles of TDD.

+## Further Work

+- I have completed 95% of what i intended although given more time would implement the following:
+  * Reversing the iteration through he transaction history so it showed newest transactions first